German Askarov: Soviet anarchism

-As the Russian Civil War progressed, many anarchist communists came to fear the prospect of a victory by the White Army and a debate broke out over whether to support the Bolshevik government.
+As the Russian Civil War progressed, many anarchist communists came to fear the prospect of a victory by the White Army and a debate broke out over whether to support the Bolshevik government; those who believed they should became known as Soviet anarchists.
 While a minority of more militant anarchist communists maintained their hostility to the Bolsheviks, the majority resolved to support or even join the Communist Party.
 Prominent anarchist communists such as Apollon Karelin and Askarov himself were brought around to this position, even becoming members of the All-Russian Central Executive Committee.
 Together with Abba and Wolf Gordin, Askarov formed the Universalists.
 As editor of the organisation's periodical Universal, he advocated for supporting the Red Army and ending any hostilities with the government, maintaining that a temporary dictatorship of the proletariat was a necessary step in the transition towards a stateless society.

 Nevertheless, following the outbreak of the Kronstadt rebellion, many of the Soviet anarchists found themselves supporting the uprising and denouncing the government's repression of it.
 Another wave of political repression was subsequently unleashed against the anarchists.
 In November 1921, the Universalists were raided and their newspaper was shut down.
 Despite being a member of the Moscow Soviet, Askarov was arrested and charged with anti-Soviet agitation.
 On 21 January 1922, he was imprisoned in a labour camp in Arkhangelsk, where a week later he participated in a two-week long hunger strike, followed by another week-long hunger strike a month later.
 Following a successful petition, in April 1922, he was transferred back to Moscow, where his case was re-examined and many of the charges dropped, replacing his sentence with exile to Vyatka for 2 years.

 Following the end of the civil war, many of the Soviet anarchists were released from their sentences, while being kept under police surveillance, with some peaceful anarchist activity being given room to operate during the period of the New Economic Policy.
 On 5 January 1924, Askarov was released and he returned to Moscow, where he participated in various cultural-educational associations, including the work of the Kropotkin Museum.
 In 1927, he was permitted by the Moscow Soviet to organise a public protest against the American government's execution of Sacco and Vanzetti.